-Under this program, individual discretionary awards, in an aggregate amount not to exceed \$200,000, may be made each year to recognize the significant contributions of selected employees, including executive officers.
+Under this program, individual discretionary awards, in an aggregate amount not to exceed \$400,000, may be made each year to recognize the significant contributions of selected employees, including executive officers.
 The CEO, based on input from his management team, determines the recipients of these monetary awards.
-In February 2007, Mr. Roberts granted CEO Awards to fourteen employees, two of whom are named executive officers.
-At its February 16, 2007 meeting the Committee approved an award to Mr. Rescorla in the amount of \$10,000 for significant contributions made by him during the 2006 fiscal year.
-In February 2008, Mr. McHale granted CEO Awards to eight employees, one of whom is a named executive officer.
-The Committee approved an award to Mr. Paulis in the amount of \$30,000 at its February 15, 2008 meeting for significant contributions made by him during the 2007 fiscal year.
+The Committee, upon the recommendation of Mr. McHale, approved an award to Mr. Paulis in the amount of \$30,000 at its February 15, 2008 meeting for significant contributions made by him during the 2007 fiscal year.